KevKibe/African-Whisper/DOCS/index.md

 4. [Efficient and High-Quality Neural Machine Translation with OpenNMT](https://arxiv.org/abs/1701.02810): Efficient neural machine translation and model acceleration.

 For more details, you can refer to the [Whisper ASR model paper](https://cdn.openai.com/papers/whisper.pdf).<br>

-## Documentation
-Refer to the [Documentation](https://kevkibe.github.io/African-Whisper/gettingstarted/) to get started

 ## Contributing